-I look down at my feet and see the stuff that’s been accumulating all winter caught in the dirty ice on the sidewalk and in the gutter.
-Things abandoned, lost, or discarded: Christmas wrapping paper, a broken umbrella, a child’s scarf.
+I am walking down the street.
+Late winter.
+Late morning.
+Dull cold.
+Chicago.
+Everything overexposed in too bright light.
+I look down at my feet and see the stuff that’s been accumulating all winter caught in the dirty ice on the sidewalk.
+In the gutter.
+Things abandoned, lost, discarded: Christmas wrapping paper, a broken umbrella, a child’s scarf.

+But I am walking down the street.
+Well, not my street.
+I don’t have a street of my own.
+That’s nothing to which I aspire.
+That’s one thing that’s not on my to-do list.
 I’m just walking down this sunlit March late morning street on which I merely live, listening to the sound of a hammer hitting wood and the sound of the sound echoing off the gray stone; the townhouses on the good end of the block.
 The hammering goes inside my head.
-(Or is it in there already?)
-It feels gray, like the stones of the houses by which I am walking.
+(Or is it there already?)
+It feels gray like the stone of the houses by which I am walking.

-Falling out of the winter sky.
+Suddenly, the sound of breaking wood, the scaffolding falling.
+The old man crying out and then he falling…..falling out of the winter sky.
 Off the beam.
 The wooden grip of the plank deserting him.
 Falling to earth.
 Gravity possessing him.
 Plummeting.
 Body turning.
 Face twisting.
 Head first.
 Eyes open wide his mouth wider.
 Screaming.

 “Can you hear me?”
 But the old man hears nothing as he in stillness lies beneath my coat.
 “I tried to catch you; to break your fall.”
 His eyes now stare emptily into the sky.